Ancient and modern

-After lunch we had a tour of the winery and met wine maker Vincent Chansault who stressed the importance of blending, indeed of waiting to see how individual lots turn out, and then blending late.
+After lunch, we had a tour of the winery and met winemaker Vincent Chansault who stressed the importance of blending, indeed of waiting to see how individual lots turn out and then blending late.
 With 10 hectares in this area and another ten further north in the Minervois which has old vines (50-70 years old) they have a range of plots to work with.
-All the equipment is very modern and they have type of system which enable you to work the lees in the barriques by simply rocking them in situ (see picture).
+All the equipment is very modern and they have a type of system which enable you to work the lees in the barriques by simply rocking them in situ (see picture).

 Highlights from the tasting

 See above for the Sauvignon Blanc and especially the Grenache served at lunch in the restaurant.

 Figure Libre Macabeo 2009, from the steep vineyards at altitude, this is fermented in oak and then kept in the barrel for 6 months.
 Salty, a very fine mineral palate, very good length, the most interesting Macabeo we tasted on this trip.